phuang1024/phuang1024/piano.md

 * Ravel: Gaspard de la Nuit
 * Chopin: Ballade 1
-* Chopin: Nocturne Op.
-9 No. 1
+* Chopin: Nocturne*
 * Liszt: Feux Follets
+* Liszt: Paganini/Liszt No. 3
+* Liszt: Paganini/Liszt No. 6

 Significant pieces that I have completed (may revisit in the future):